tjtate/sparkpost-api-documentation/services/smtp_api.md

-Through use of the X-MSYS-API header in a message sent to SparkPost through SMTP (see ["Sending an Email"](https://www.sparkpost.com/docs/sending-email)), you can now specify a campaign id, metadata, tags, and enable open and/or click tracking.
+Through use of the X-MSYS-API header in a message sent to SparkPost through SMTP (see ["Sending an Email"](https://www.sparkpost.com/docs/sending-email)), you can now specify a campaign id, metadata, tags, Cc, Bcc, and archive recipient lists and enable open and/or click tracking.
 Note that to use this option you should be familiar with how to encode options as JSON strings, as the value of the header field is a JSON object that specifies the relevant options:

 ```